microaeris/easy6502/aeris_6502_style_guide.md

 * `X`
 * `Y`

-If the routine receives more than 3 bytes as parameters, use `X` as a pointer to the data stack.
-A subroutine cannot deallocate values the caller has placed on the stack.
-Upon return, any values a callee wrote to the data stack will be considered discarded unless the subroutine returns a higher (closer to $0000) DSP.
+If the routine receives more than 3 bytes as parameters, use the data stack as described above.
+A subroutine is required to pull off all parameters from the stack before returning.

-Reasoning: ZP instructions are executed in fewer cycles than instructions operating on the native stack.
-In addition, operations on the ZP have more flexibility due to having multiple specially dedicated addressing modes.
+Reasoning: To explicitly delineate responsibility of caller vs. callee.

 ### Return Values